Farm to School Education Workshop FAQs

 Three stations through which students rotate in groups of 6 – 8.

-The K-3 rotations include:
+The K-3 Workshops include:

-1) Grandpa Harry’s Secret Granola Recipe using ingredients that grow in Ontario.
+a) Grandpa Harry’s Secret Granola Recipe using ingredients that grow in Ontario.
 Students label and bag granola portions to complete baking and eat at home with their families.

-2) Seeding Local Roots making a bean seed necklace while learning what a seed needs to sprout; and Fabulous Five, making a beaded bracelet while learning what a plant needs to grow.
+b) Seeding Local Roots making a bean seed necklace while learning what a seed needs to sprout; and Fabulous Five, making a beaded bracelet while learning what a plant needs to grow.

-3) On My Farm visiting with the farmer and learning about their farm.
+c) On My Farm visiting with the farmer and learning about their farm.
 This station will vary depending on the type of farmer booked for your workshop.
 For example, a vegetable farmer, a goat farmer, or a chicken farmer.

-The 4-6 rotations include:
+The Grade 4-6 workshops include:

-2) Keep the Harvest Students prepare pickled carrots using a recipe to make the brine, they peel and slice Ontario carrots, and label and fill jars to take home and enjoy their “fridge pickles” with their families.
+b) Keep the Harvest Students prepare pickled carrots using a recipe to make the brine, they peel and slice Ontario carrots, and label and fill jars to take home and enjoy their “fridge pickles” with their families.

-3) Mapping Local Routes involves designing a balanced meal using a local food map.
+c) Mapping Local Routes involves designing a balanced meal using a local food map.

 A whole-class wrap-up with the farmer.
 This may be a question and answer period, an additional activity or a quest may be assigned as an extension activity.
 10 to 20 minutes, depending on the activity selected and time available.